Shocking Facts You Should Know

 Should I Take Collagen for Endurance Workouts on Keto?

 No matter what diet you’re on, collagen is an evidence-based way to enhance recovery after performance.
+Collagen and Keto diet, can be used together without breaking ketosis.
+As long as you are maintaining an metabolic workout, your body will turn collagen protein into energy.

 Since you might be trying low-carb for bumping up your endurance, and endurance sports take a toll on your connective tissue, it’s even more important to take care of your heavily used ligaments and joints with collagen.